What's On Your Mind?

 OH YES!
 And thanks for asking.
 We would love to have you help put on the event and grow it into something Colorado Springs loves.

-If you have a skill you want to apply for our good (e.g., graphic design, photography, social media, anything at all) or you want to exert yourself in service to our cyclists on the day of the event, send an email to firstname.lastname@example.org and rejoice as all the angels in Heaven sing your praises.
+If you have a skill you want to apply for our benefit (e.g., medical, graphic design, accounting, photography, assembling stuff, sorting, packing, social media, schmoozing, nunchuk, anything at all), or you want to exert yourself in service to our cyclists on the day of the event, you can send an email to email@example.com and rejoice as all the angels in Heaven sing your praises.

 What Have Past Riders Said about the 719 Ride?

 Each and every one was lovingly written by a real live genuine person who accepted the challenge to summarize the 719 Ride in five words or less..